MapQTL ® 7

 - clearly arranged results, mostly in adjustable and sortable tables;

-- results and charts exportable to most MS-Windows text processing and presentation software;
+- results and charts exportable to most MS-Windows text processing, presentation and spreadsheet software;

 - print preview;